“Would you like a side of weed killer with your oatmeal?”

 A word on fruits and vegetables…

-Although there are some tricks to saving money on organic fruits and vegetables (think farmer’s markets, CSAs, and shopping the ads), there may be times when we just can’t afford buying all organic.
-Consider prioritizing costs by looking at the “clean fifteen vs. dirty dozen” list.
-This annual list explains which conventional produce is highest in pesticides and where you may want to consider spending a little more for organic options.
+Although there are some tricks to saving money on organic fruits and vegetables (think farmer’s markets, CSAs, and shopping the ads), affording all organic becomes costly.
+Consider prioritizing dollars by looking at the “clean fifteen vs. dirty dozen” list.
+This annual list explains which conventional produce is highest in pesticides and where you want to consider spending a little more for organic options.
 However, it still remains that eating ANY fruits and (especially) non-starchy vegetables is the BEST overall option.
 We definitely don’t want to skip out on the vitamins, minerals and cancer-fighting antioxidants of these power foods.

 Ending Thoughts on Safety

 According to the Department of Agriculture, nearly 240 million pounds of glyphosate was sprayed in the U.S in 2014.
-Whether it’s in the air, sprayed on the grass in our kid’s playground, or inside the foods we eat, it’s increasingly difficult to completely avoid exposure to glyphosate.
-The debate of glyphosate dangers, and glyphosate effects on humans is a very polarized one.
+Whether in the air, sprayed on playground grass, or inside the foods we eat, it’s increasingly difficult to avoid exposure to glyphosate.
+The debate of glyphosate dangers, and effects on humans is a very polarized one.
 But, the facts remain.
-There are no intervention studies on humans to test the safety of glyphosate, many animal and cell-based studies show concerning negative consequences, and much of the research is heavily biased due to funding.
+There are no intervention studies on humans to test the safety of glyphosate.
+Many animal and cell-based studies show concerning consequences, and much of the research is heavily biased due to funding.

-Knowledge is power, and here at the 131 Method, we believe you must KNOW what is in your family’s foods to make a conscious and educated decision!
+Here at the 131 Method, we believe you must KNOW what is in your family’s foods to make a conscious and educated decision!
+Choose wisely!